flybywiresim/docs/docs/fbw-a32nx/feature-guides/custom-hydraulics.md

 --}

 - If a hardware input is set to GEAR UP or GEAR DOWN, in-cockpit lever cannot be clicked or mouse dragged.
+- Using gravity gear extension with gear lever up causes a sim bug with ground collision detection.